Health Education Specialist & Wellness Coaching

 Program Development & Research Skills

-Develop critical skills in health program planning and evaluation, research interpretation, and grant writing.
+Develop critical skills in health program planning, program evaluation, and research interpretation.

 Coaching & Communication

-Master the art of coaching through the development of interpersonal and communication skills.
+Master the art of health and wellness coaching through the development of individual and group behavior change facilitation and transferable communication skills and strategies.

 Hands-On Field Experience